Late January (junior year): Admissions application due

 Summer following senior year: Internships conducted

-The MS in Finance: Applied Security Analysis Program is open to all Wisconsin School of Business BBA students, regardless of their major, as well as UW–Madison undergraduate economics students.
+The MS in Finance, Investment and Banking Program is open to all Wisconsin School of Business BBA students, regardless of their major, as well as UW–Madison undergraduate economics students.
 The program adds one incremental year beyond the BBA requirements.

 Students who have already completed an undergraduate degree—from any institution and in any field of study—may wish to consider the Wisconsin Full-Time MBA specialization in applied security analysis.

-When considering applications to the MS in Finance program, we look for the following characteristics:
+When considering applications to the MS in Finance degree program, we look for the following characteristics:

 The admissions committee places some emphasis on a student’s involvement in activities outside the classroom, such as participation in student organizations.
 These activities help students develop the personal and professional characteristics that will support academic and career success.